mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 Permissions are enforced automatically — if a user lacks permission to edit certain fields, those will not appear in their form.

 **Important:**
-JCB generates the front-end code but doesn’t automatically create menu links.
+JCB generates the front-end code but doesn't automatically create menu links.
 You must manually link these site views via Joomla menu items or custom templates.

 ---